Storidge/cio-user-docs/guidebook/deploy_cockroachdb_docker.md

 $ docker secret create ca-crt certs/ca.crt
 ```

-4. Now we can get to creating the ceritifates and keys for the first node in the cluster.
+4. Now we can get to creating the certificates and keys for the first node in the cluster.
 In this guide, we will create **3 nodes**.
 Run the following:

 ```
 $ cockroach cert create-node \